Aareon/pygamii/README.md

 [http://pygamii.readthedocs.org/en/develop/](http://pygamii.readthedocs.org/en/develop/)

-## Instalation
+## Installation
 Clone this repository and run setup.py.

     python setup.py install

 To use Audio Library, you need install PyGame http://www.pygame.org/download.shtml

+If you're on Windows, you will need to install `windows-curses` to fix the `_curses not found` import error on Windows.

+    pip install windows-curses

 ## Examples
-In examples path, you will found Arkanoid.
+In examples path, you will find Arkanoid.

 ### Arkanoid
 ![Arkanoid](https://raw.githubusercontent.com/carlosmaniero/pygamii/develop/examples/arkanoid/screenshots/arkanoid-main.png)